 Bonus: Surprising stick insects

 Although most stick insects are green to brown and have shapes that camouflage them well on where they eat and live, some stick insects are surprisingly colourful.
-So if you want to have a stick insect that has more or different colour, check out the stick insect species below!
+So if you want to have a stick insect that has more or different colours, check out the stick insect species below!

 Yellow Flying Stick Insect (Necroscia annulipes)

-This beautiful coloured species from Malaysia is very popular stick insect to keep as a pet because it’s both beautiful and quite easy to take care of.
+This beautiful coloured species from Malaysia is a very popular stick insect to keep as a pet because it’s both beautiful and quite easy to take care of.
 Adults have wings which are light pink, and the colour pattern exists of red, green, blue, yellow and black.

 This species has an elegant body shape.
 The legs are skinny, and also its body has a typical stick insect shape.
 As the name suggests, these stick insects can fly pretty good, so be careful when you are handling this species.
 Yellow flying stick insects are not very large, with adults generally around 7cm.